Ryan Tannehill Player Prop Bets for NFL Week 12 | Tennessee vs. New England 11/28/2021

 Season Stats

-- He's also contributed in the ground game, with 172 rushing yards (15.6 ypg) on 32 carries with five rushing touchdowns.
+- He also has 172 rushing yards on 32 carries with five touchdowns, averaging 15.6 yards per game.

-- The Titans have run 52.2% passing plays and 47.8% rushing plays this season.
-They rank eighth in the NFL in scoring.
+- The Titans, who rank eighth in the NFL in points scored, have attempted a pass 52.2% of the time while opting for the ground attack 47.8% of the time.

 - Tannehill accounts for 49.5% of his team's red zone plays, with 52 of his 368 pass attempts coming from inside the opponent's 20-yard line.